damronathan/BarClipDemo/README.md

 # BarClip

 ## Overview
-BarClip is a React application that automates video trimming for weightlifters using computer vision to determine barbell movement.
+BarClip is a platform that automates video trimming for weightlifters using computer vision to determine barbell movement.
+This repo contains the React web application.

 ## Live MVP
 [Try BarClip here](barclip.com)